mofiebiger/ember-trivia-game/README.md

 # ember-trivia-game

-This README outlines the details of collaborating on this Ember application.
+This README outlines the configuration of the Ember Trivia application.
-A short introduction of this app could easily go here.

 ## Prerequisites